GabrielaW8765/objects-cc/README.md

 But it probably doesn't.
 Why not?
 Because as we construct our data, we want to make sure it's thorough.
 For example, if **Robert** has a nickname, we need to make sure **Layla** has one too, just in case it gets used.
 Essentially, our properties should (generally) be consistent from object to object.

-Go ahead and update your `people` variable so that you have consistent properties and the preview matches the screenshot above.
+Go ahead and update your `people` variable so that you have consistent properties for each contestant and the preview matches the screenshot above.
 Do **NOT** change any of the `document.write()`s.
+NOTE: the comments for those will no longer match the right contestants, but don't worry about that.

 ## Task 3: Make a third contestant!